 Though one will find tremendous variation in the way that Pilates exercises are presented today, there is a traditional order to the Pilates mat exercises as developed by Joseph Pilates.

 Below are samples of the first 10 exercises of a classical Pilates mat workout, including a fundamental warm-up.

-At the end of the first 10 exercises, which is meant to be an introduction to the classic order, there is a completed list - with links to instructions for most of the rest of the exercises in a traditional program.
+At the end of the first 10 exercises, which is meant to be an introduction to the classic order, there is a completed list - with links to instructions for the rest of the exercises in a traditional program.

 Modifications for the hundred include working with the legs higher, table-top legs, and leaving the head down.